Timeline of the 2024 Atlantic hurricane season

-The 2024 Atlantic hurricane season saw an above-average amount of storms and was very active in terms of ACE.
-The season officially began on June 1, and officially ended on November 30.
-These dates, adopted by convention, historically describe the period in each year when most subtropical or tropical cyclogenesis occurs in the Atlantic Ocean (over 97%).
-No subtropical or tropical development occurred in the Atlantic prior to the start of the season, and the season got off to the slowest start since 2014.
-Even so, hurricane researchers predicted an above-normal number of named storms this year.
+The 2024 Atlantic hurricane season was the annual cycle of tropical cyclone formation over the Atlantic Ocean north of the equator.
+The season officially began on June 1 and ended on November 30.
+This is historically the period during which most subtropical or tropical cyclogenesis occurs over the Atlantic Ocean.
+The first system, Tropical Storm Alberto, formed on June 19; the final system, Tropical Storm Sara, dissipated on November 18.

+Activity during the season was above average, as defined by the National Hurricane Center (NHC), with 18 named storms developing; of them, 11 became hurricanes, and 5 strengthened further to become major hurricanes.
+Among the systems making landfall during the season, four did so at major hurricane strength.
+Beryl devastated the islands of Carriacou and Petite Martinique in Grenada.
+In September, Helene cut a destructive path through the Southeastern United States and the central Appalachian Mountains.
+The following month, Milton made landfall in Florida, causing severe damage.
+Then, in November, Rafael made landfall in Artemisa, Cuba.

 This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, extratropical transitions, and dissipations during the season.
-It includes information that was not released throughout the season, meaning that data from post-storm reviews by the National Hurricane Center, such as a storm that was not initially warned upon, has been included.
+It includes information that was not released during the season, meaning that data from post-storm NHC reviews has been included.

-By convention, meteorologists use one time zone when issuing forecasts and making observations: Coordinated Universal Time (UTC), and also use the 24-hour clock (where 00:00 = midnight UTC).
-The National Hurricane Center uses both UTC and the time zone where the center of the tropical cyclone is currently located.
+The time stamp for each event is first stated using Coordinated Universal Time (UTC), the 24-hour clock where 00:00 = midnight UTC.
+The NHC uses both UTC and the time zone where the center of the tropical cyclone is currently located.
 The time zones utilized (east to west) are: Greenwich, Cape Verde, Atlantic, Eastern, and Central.
-In this timeline, all information is listed by UTC first, with the respective regional time zone included in parentheses.
-Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (knots, miles, or kilometers), following National Hurricane Center practice.
+In this timeline, the respective area time is included in parentheses.
+Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (miles or kilometers), following National Hurricane Center practice.
 Direct wind observations are rounded to the nearest whole number.
 Atmospheric pressures are listed to the nearest millibar and nearest hundredth of an inch of mercury.